Authentication With PAM

 SUSE Manager supports network-based authentication systems using pluggable authentication modules (PAM) using SSSD.
 PAM is a suite of libraries that allows you to integrate SUSE Manager with a centralized authentication mechanism, eliminating the need to remember multiple passwords.
 SUSE Manager supports LDAP, Kerberos, and other network-based authentication.

-Procedure: Configure SSSD
+Procedure: Configuring SSSD

 1. In the SUSE Manager Web UI, navigate to Users Create User and enable a new or existing user to authenticate with PAM.